watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 Therefore, the SRv6 SR source node MUST be capable of identifying packets using at least a 5-tuple or even more detailed information.

 # Control Plane
-The Control Plane is designed as follows to satisfy requirements 2, 3, 4, 5, 6, and 7:
+The Control Plane is designed as follows:

-* Network Service Functions: Enable/Disable network service functions on any node within the SRv6 domain.
+* Network Service Functions: enable/disable network service functions on any node within the SRv6 domain.
-* SRv6 Policy: Calculate constrained paths that achieve both SFC and QoS requirements.
+* SRv6 Policy: calculate constrained paths that achieve both SFC and QoS requirements.
-* Per-flow Encapsulation Policy: Classify flows and issue encapsulation policies to achieve per-flow SFC.
+* Per-flow Encapsulation Policy: classify flows and issue encapsulation policies to achieve per-flow SFC.
-* SDN Approach: Centralized management of network service functions, encapsulation policies, and SR Policies by the controller.
+* SDN Approach: centralized management of network service functions, encapsulation policies, and SR Policies by the controller.
-* Generic Protocol: Utilizing standardized protocols such as MP-BGP and PCEP, with minimal extensions.
+* Generic Protocol: utilizing standardized protocols such as MP-BGP and PCEP, with minimal extensions.
-* Integration with Current Network Contexts: Policy identification methods that coexist with existing network contexts, including SR Policy Colors associated with slices, VPNs, and more.
+* Integration with Current Network Contexts: policy identification methods that coexist with existing network contexts, including SR Policy Colors associated with slices, VPNs, and more.

 ~~~ drawing
    +------------------------------------ SRv6 In-network SFC Controller ------------------------------------+